Diversity Makes a Difference

 Review Male/Female Diversity at American International College

-When available, the chart below will include the male to female percentage among American International College's faculty, as well as students.
+When available, the chart below will include the male to female percentage among American International College's undergraduate students.

 Geographic Diversity is Above Average